near/NEPs/specs/Standards/Sould Bound Token/README.md

 The Soulbound Token follows the NFT [NEP-171](https://github.com/near/NEPs/blob/master/neps/nep-0171.md) interface, with few differences:

 - token ID is `u64` (as discussed above).
-- token kind is `u64`, it's required when minting and it's part of the token metadata.
+- token class is `u64`, it's required when minting and it's part of the token metadata.
 - `TokenMetadata` doesn't have `title`, `description`, `media`, `media_hash`, `copies`, `extra`, `starts_at` nor `updated_at`.
 All that attributes except the `updated_at` can be part of the document stored at `reference`. `updated_at` can be tracked easily by indexers.
 - We don't have normal transferability, we propose to use more targeted events, to better reflect the event nature.
 Moreover events are emitted by the registry, so we need to include issuer contract address in the event.